Skip to main content

 Breast Cancer Screening Options

-Our women’s health team has several breast cancer screening tools to serve our patients.
+Our Women’s Health Center team has several breast cancer screening tools to serve our patients.

 We recommend each screening option based on individual risk factors.
 LCH follows the American Cancer Society’s guidelines for determining a patient’s risk level.
 If you are ever concerned about your risk of breast cancer, or you believe you may have a higher risk than our guidelines suggest, don’t hesitate to discuss it with our clinicians.
 We take your concerns seriously and will work with you to ensure you receive the best care for your circumstances.